 Nakamoto: Racist behavior under investigation at State Police; internal documents show it dates back decades

-BATON ROUGE- Internal State Police disciplinary documents obtained by the WBRZ Investigative Unit show Bob Brown, the former chief of staff, was disciplined for displaying a confederate flag in his office and admitted the n-word was part of his vocabulary.
+BATON ROUGE- Internal State Police disciplinary documents obtained by the WBRZ Investigative Unit show Bob Brown, the former chief of staff, was disciplined for displaying a Confederate flag in his office and admitted the n-word was part of his vocabulary.

 Brown received discipline for violating the code of conduct and ethics and for conduct unbecoming when he was stationed in Monroe as a sergeant in the narcotics division, according to records.